What the numbers mean

 were at the back of new A380s with at least two seats each.
 Lovely staff and food and we particularly liked the little 2-4-2

-economy cabin at the back of the upper level.
+economy cabin at the back of the upper level on the way back.

 - Thomson: We'd always avoided them long haul because they squash an extra seat across their 767s and 787s.
 But we went Premium